-The WaveDriver 200 is a benchtop instrument that is controlled by a personal computer (via a USB cable) using the AfterMath software package developed by Pine Research.
-The WaveDriver 200 may be operated as a potentiostat, a galvanostat, or as a bipotentiostat.
-The instrument is most often used to control the potential (or current) at one or two working electrodes located in an electrochemical cell along with a counter electrode and a suitable reference electrode.
-Popular DC electrochemical test methods (such as Cyclic Voltammetry, Chronoamperometry, Pulse and Square Wave Voltammetry, etc.) as well as AC methods (such as Electrochemical Impedance Spectroscopy) may be performed using the WaveDriver 200.
+The WaveDriver 100 is a benchtop instrument that is controlled by a personal computer (via a USB cable) using the AfterMath software package developed by Pine Research.
+The WaveDriver 100 may be operated as a potentiostat or a galvanostat.
+The instrument is most often used to control the potential (or current) at a working electrode located in an electrochemical cell along with a counter electrode and a suitable reference electrode.
+Popular DC electrochemical test methods (such as Cyclic Voltammetry, Chronoamperometry, Pulse and Square Wave Voltammetry, etc.) as well as AC methods (such as Electrochemical Impedance Spectroscopy) may be performed using the WaveDriver 100.

-The working electrodes feature three potential ranges ( $\pm 2.5 \text{ V}, \pm 10.0 \text{ V}$ , and $\pm 15.0 \text{ V}$ ) and eight current ranges (from $\pm 1.0 \text{ A}$ down to $\pm 100.0 \text{ nA}$ ), making the WaveDriver 200 suitable for use with a wide variety of electrochemical cells.
-Because the WaveDriver 200 can control two independent working electrodes (i.e., it can operate as a two-channel potentiostat or bipotentiostat), the instrument may be used with dual electrode configurations such as the rotating ring-disk electrode (RRDE).
+The working electrode features three potential ranges ($\pm 2.5 \text{ V}, \pm 10.0 \text{ V}$, and $\pm 15.0 \text{ V}$) and eight current ranges (from $\pm 1.0 \text{ A}$ down to $\pm 100.0 \text{ nA}$), making the WaveDriver 100 suitable for use with a wide variety of electrochemical cells.